pinellolab/STREAM/README.md

 $ docker run  -v $PWD:/data -w /data  pinellolab/stream STREAM -m data_Guo.tsv.gz -l cell_label.tsv.gz -c cell_label_color.tsv.gz -s all -d -t
 ```

+#### **Mapping**

 To explore the feature **mapping**, users need to provide two dataset, one is used for inferring trajectories.
 The other is the dataset that is going to be mapped to the inferred trajectories.
 Here we take data_Moore_qPCR_WT.tsv.gz, data_mapping.tsv (Moore, F.E. et al.2016) as an example.
+We assuming that **all the datasets are in the current folder**.

 Users first need to run the following command to get initial inferred trajetories: